 Insurance Australia Group Stock Performance

-Insurance Australia has a performance score of 2 on a scale of 0 to 100.
-The company retains a Market Volatility (i.e., Beta) of 0.34, which attests to possible diversification benefits within a given portfolio.
+On a scale of 0 to 100, Insurance Australia holds a performance score of 7.
+The company retains a Market Volatility (i.e., Beta) of 0.35, which attests to possible diversification benefits within a given portfolio.
 As returns on the market increase, Insurance Australia's returns are expected to increase less than the market.
 However, during the bear market, the loss of holding Insurance Australia is expected to be smaller as well.
-Insurance Australia right now retains a risk of 1.87%.
-Please check out Insurance Australia total risk alpha, daily balance of power, as well as the relationship between the Daily Balance Of Power and relative strength index , to decide if Insurance Australia will be following its current trending patterns.
+Please check Insurance Australia's jensen alpha, potential upside, as well as the relationship between the Potential Upside and daily balance of power , to make a quick decision on whether Insurance Australia's current trending patterns will revert.

 Risk-Adjusted Performance